TrojanHousing/Frontend/trojan-housing/README.md

 Install dependencies: `npm install` and `npm install react-router-dom@latest`.
 For good measure, use `npm update` after this.

-In the project directory, run: `npm start`
+In the project directory, run: `npm start`.
+If this doesnt work, check https://stackoverflow.com/questions/69692842/error-message-error0308010cdigital-envelope-routinesunsupported.

 This will run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.